GSA/icsp/_pages/resources/index.md

     </ul>
   </li>
 </ul>

-<p>In addition, ICSP members engage with the public and important stakeholder bodies to communicate with and hear directly from the public, as well as to publicly share their perspectives on the work of the U.S. Federal statistical system.</p>

 <!-- <h3 class="font-serif-lg">Federal Committee on Statistical Methodology</h3>
 <p>The Federal Committee on Statistical Methodology (FCSM), in its role advising and assisting the U.S. Chief Statistician and ICSP on technical challenges and opportunities facing the U.S. Federal statistical system, produces technical products, including reports and publications, as needed, to address such challenges and opportunities.</p>